Who are the people behind Queen City Bistro?

 Anna and Arianna suited up for woodworking and staining during the renovation.

-Kyle from Central Virginia Chemical, our first vendor, fixing our dishwasher on Day 2 of occupying the space!
+Kyle and Calvin from Central Virginia Chemical, our first vendor, fixing our dishwasher on Day 2 of occupying the space!

 Our supervisor Julian was present through the whole process, making sure things were being done up to his standards.
 The kitchen was decided early on as the best place for a nap.